 Realization of this vision has been a challenge, but we are glad to be taking the initial steps towards implementation.
-In fiscal year 2008-2009 Senate Bill 708 and House Bill 1833 were approved granting Maui Community College \$500,000 for the purchase of 3 acres of adjoining land to begin implementation of phase II of the plan.
-Unfortunately, \$100,000 for Long Range Development Planning, which was a part of the list of Capital Improvements Projects for University of Hawaii, did not make it into the final budget.
+In fiscal year 2008-2009 Senate Bill 708 and House Bill 1833 were approved granting UH Maui College \$500,000 for the purchase of 3 acres of adjoining land to begin implementation of phase II of the original Molokai Education Center development plan of 1998.
+Administrators from the UH system and UH Maui College met with the landowner, Molokai Ranch, Limited twice in 2009/2010 to discuss the appraisal and possible purchase of the property.
+Talks are currently ongoing.

+Unfortunately, \$100,000 for Long Range Development Planning, which was a part of the list of Capital Improvements Projects for University of Hawaii, did not make it into the final budget request to the Legislature.
+We are hopeful that funding for long range development planning will be carried over to the next biennium budget request.
+The Molokai community anxiously awaits the outcome of these actions so that they can see some movement towards the expansion of on-island higher education opportunities.